DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Unicode native AHK now works.
 SendU and changeNonASCIIMode removed.
 * New iniRead functions that support the UTF-8 Unicode file format.

+* Merged several .ini sections including eD specific ones into the default [pkl] as it's tidier.
 * Made a PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
 * If using a layout from the command line, the notation "UseLayPos_#" will run layout # in the layout list set in PKL_Settings.
 	- This also makes Refresh robust against layout changes in PKL_Settings.